 Studies have also shown that SmartPRP® hair treatment may also be effective in treating other forms of hair loss.

 When seeking SmartPRP® hair restoration, the patient needs to understand that results will not be the same for everyone.
 Some of the factors that will affect the results include the health of the scalp, overall health of the patient, and blood platelet levels.
-Below is an example of a person who experienced positive results after getting SmartPRP® hair treatment injections.
+The PRP treatment Los Angeles has proven to be an effective treatment.

 As we’ve seen, SmartPRP® is backed by promising studies that have proved to be effective in treating various forms of hair loss.
-Unfortunately, most of these studies involved quite few participants which rendered me inconclusive.
-Telling whether this treatment will work for everyone is nor easy.
 Desired results from SmartPRP® hair restoration may also be influenced by the patient’s platelet levels.
-If the platelets are not enough, the treatment may not give desired results.
-Before getting a SmartPRP® hair treatment injection, you first need to consult your physician who will have your blood tested to establish whether you have enough platelets in your blood to produce desired results.
+You should get your PRP treatment done by Beverly Hills Hair Restoration.
+Our surgeon Dr. John Kahen is very studious in performing the PRP treatment.
+Before getting a SmartPRP® hair treatment injection, you first need to schedule your appointment or contact our physician to get your treatment done under the team of experts.